-‘Teen Mom OG’ Ryan Edwards’ Fiancee Mackenzie Standifer Takes Aim At MTV, Claims She Regrets Joining Show
+‘Teen Mom OG’ Ryan Edwards’ Fiancée Mackenzie Standifer Takes Aim At MTV, Claims She Regrets Joining Show

 “[Five] minutes late… whoop-dee-frickin’-do,” she tweeted, according to a report by Radar Online on April 17.
 “Tip #1 for real life: Always be REAL in this FAKE a** world.”

-In the clip, Ryan Edwards’ mom, Jen, informed his son, eight-year-old Bentley, that he and Standifer were running late.
+In the clip, Ryan Edwards’ mom, Jen, informed his son, 8-year-old Bentley, that he and Standifer were running late.
 In response, Bentley told his grandmother, “He’s always late.”

 A post shared by Mackenzie Standifer (@kenziestandifer) on